nuttanon211211/Super-Duper-Secure-File-Monitor/README.md

 SDSFM

 Scan all of your files in the directory and subdirectory.
-File name and file content will be hashed.
+File name and file content will be hashed.<p>
+  saved in SDSFM.db, all contents are hashed and salted.

 ## Report File Change
 <b>New</b> files. <p>